-Each team needs to understand it’s role.
-Effective communication and involvement of employees in defining roles and tasks, at team and individual levels, will result in higher commitment and a feeling of ownership, thereby improving productivity.
+Each team needs to understand its role.
+Effective communication and involvement of employees in defining roles and tasks, at the team and individual levels, will result in higher commitment and a feeling of ownership, thereby improving productivity.

-A clearly defined and well communicated role allows employees to be focused with their time and skills to maximise their productivity.
-Ensure that everyone in the team understands their specific function and role within the project or the work stream to enable them to channel their energy and focus appropriately.
+A clearly defined and well-communicated role allows employees to be focused on their time and skills to maximise their productivity.
+Ensure that everyone in the team understands their specific function and role within the project or the workstream to enable them to channel their energy and focus appropriately.

 Recognition is a great motivator.
 Whilst traditionally used in sales environments, recognition systems can be used across all industries to improve productivity.

 - It can be as simple as an “employee of the week/month” being acknowledged on a notice board, or bulletin.

 - It could be competitive with an announcement at a team meeting once a month, having a trophy handed from winner to winner.

 - For a more reserved culture, it may be an email circulated acknowledging the achievement without the focus on the individual.